AMPCYBERTECH/AMPCYBERTECH/README.md

 I’m a cybersecurity professional focused on governance, risk, and hands-on security operations.
 Through practical lab environments and real-world simulations, I’ve developed experience in vulnerability management, threat detection, and risk-based decision making.

-My work goes beyond technical execution—each project demonstrates how security findings translate into business risk, compliance impact, and operational resilience.
+My work goes beyond technical execution-each project demonstrates how security findings translate into business risk, compliance impact, and operational resilience.
 Explore my repositories below to see how I approach cybersecurity from both a technical and GRC perspective.

 🔐 Core Focus Areas